luandaja/patterns-box/patterns/adapter.md

 ## ⏲When to use it?

 * When there is a class whose interfaces do not match the one we need.
 For example a library that would be helpful to your application does not implement the interface you require.
 * When we want to future proof existing code that adapts an incompatible library.
-This way we are not tied forever to the same libray but if needed, we can change it by implementing another adapter.
+This way we are not tied forever to the same library but if needed, we can change it by implementing another adapter.
 * When we want to decouple our code from the usage of an specific external library.
 Since we are using an interface rather than a specific class, we can easily change from one adapter implementation to another.